skyfalir/holidaze/README.md

 - **Venue Discovery**: Users can browse a diverse collection of venues, each presented with detailed information and rich media.
 - **Search, Simplified**: Find the ideal venue with an intuitive search function, complete with sorting options to cater to various preferences.
 - **Venue Management**: Venue managers can effortlessly create, update, and manage their listings through a user-friendly management interface.
 - **Booking System**: Streamlined booking process that allows users to secure their venue of choice with ease.
+Users can find their upcoming bookings in on their account page.

 ### Goals